jcdev92/React-Projects/README.md

 **REACT PROJECTS**

-It's a compilation of react projects made by my self, each of them have his own branch where you can check each one.
+It's a compilation of react projects I made, each with its own branch where you can check each one.

+- * List of branches by each react project
+    "main" (this one)
+    "aniamtedBackgounds"
+    "lampsApp"
+    "newsApp"
+    "quotesApp"
+    "reactRoutes"
+    "reactRoutesProtected"
+    "testingLibraries"
+    "typescript"
+    "weatherApp"